 Lots of laughs were had, sausage gate (bbq sausages are supposed to have a sandy coating in the desert right) was hilarious, much debate and deliberation of the quality and arrangement of the firewood, wafting of said fire for optimum warmth and a generally good time was had by all, even me!

 Packing up after breakfast (tea makes me human) we set off for home and encountered lots more dromedary friends en route to the main road, both in penned areas and roaming free.
 Despite the lack of sleep and bathroom facilities, I would go again and I don’t think I even moaned once (outloud), I know unbelievable right!

 I apologise for all the camel spam but seriously how cute are they?
 With their big eyes and long eyelashes they look super adorable and cuddly and it was great to get up and personal with them but I was really wary of being spat on, not sure if that’s a myth but I wasn’t taking any chances!
 Just as we left the area another herd of ‘ships of the desert’ passed by completely unfazed by cars and people, perfect end to the trip well that and the toilet at the nearby petrol station!

 Unless otherwise stated all photos © Jo Brett 2015.
 All rights reserved.
-YMCA on the dunes and Camel Safari photos courtesy of R Attwater
+YMCA on the dunes and Camel Safari photos courtesy of Robin Attwater